Aneroid Lake: History

 The first known name for the lake is believed to be Sterling Lake.
-In 1889 Tom Sterling with hired hand William H. Graves trailed a band of sheep through the Wallowa's to Baker, Oregon.
+In 1889 Tom Sterling with hired hand William H. Graves trailed a band of sheep through the Wallowas to Baker, Oregon.
 They had camped at the lake several days during the trek and it was known unofficially as Sterling Lake for a time.
 M. G. Royal, then president of the Weston Normal School, had camped in the area on a lecturing visit in 1893 and made an excursion to the lake with his family.
 He was so impressed by the natural beauty of the lake he named it Anna Royal Lake after his mother, Mrs. Mary Anne (Stanley) Royal.
 This name was not recorded in any more official manner than the inscribing of it on the flattened side of a tree limb and hammered into the ground at the shore's edge.
 Charles H.(Silver Tip) Seeber relocated to Wallowa county in 1889 from Walla Walla for health reasons.
 He held several patented mining claims in the area of the lake, and lived there almost continuously for many years.
 He remembers the lake being called Anna Royal Lake when he first arrived there but also that it was changed over time to Aneroid Lake.

 In the summer of 1897 Hoffman Philip was a member of an exploration expedition of the United States Commission of Fish and Fisheries that visited the nearby Wallowa Lake and collected specimens.
 Mr. Philip did not leave when the party completed their objective and turned homeward.
 The beauty and climate of the area fascinated him greatly at his 25 years of age.
 It would have kept him if not for the United States entering the Spanish–American War in 1898 and his fateful friendship with President Theodore Roosevelt while fighting with the Rough Riders.
 On a personal adventure in the fall of 1897 Hoffman struck out alone with his horse and rifle on a long ride, leaving the blazed trail.
 Failing to pick up the trail again as he had intended he came upon a stream and made camp along it spending a miserable, cold, dark night.
 At day break he followed the course of the stream eventually arriving at this small, wild lake.
 Checking his barometer he judged the altitude of the lake to be quite high.
 Upon his return he inquired locally about the lake and found no one aware of it having been named previously.
 He arbitrarily gave it the name Aneroid Lake, an attribute of the device he measured it with.

-In the end it was decided the name was to remain Aneroid Lake mostly because Aneroid Mountain, a peak to the east, was already commonly known as sharing the name, and also because no records beyond the verbal accounts existed to support any effort in restoring any previous naming's.
+In the end it was decided the name was to remain Aneroid Lake mostly because Aneroid Mountain, a peak to the east, was already commonly known as sharing the name, and also because no records beyond the verbal accounts existed to support any effort in restoring any previous naming.